Stage 7 - Victory Conditions

 Count Number of Enemies

-To keep track of the number of Enemy objects in the game, we need to add a class variable to the Enemy class.
+To keep track of how many Enemy objects are in the game, we need to add a class variable to the Enemy class.

-So we need to open the character.py file, and add the highlighted code below.
+Open character.py and add the highlighted code shown below.

 1# character.py